Japan in February: Weather, Festivals, and Travel Tips

 Tokyo is typically chilly in February, with average temperatures ranging from 2°C (36°F) to 10°C (50°F).

-While snow is not common in Tokyo, there is a chance of light snowfall.
+While snow is not common in Tokyo, light snowfall is possible.

-If you’re visiting Tokyo in February, be sure to check out the plum blossoms at Ueno Park, which usually bloom from mid-February to early March.
+If you’re visiting Tokyo in February, check out the plum blossoms at Ueno Park, which usually bloom from mid-February to early March.

 Osaka